MicrochipTech/Libero-SoC-Design-Suite-Tcl-Examples/README.md

 >**NOTE:** Download and install the latest version of Libero SoC Design Suite from [Libero SoC v12.0 and later](https://www.microsemi.com/product-directory/design-resources/1750-libero-soc#downloads) before working with the examples provided in this repository.
 For more information on Libero SoC Design Suite installation and licensing setup, see [Libero Software Installation and Licensing Setup Guide](https://www.microsemi.com/document-portal/doc_download/131602-libero-and-software-installation-and-licensing-setup-guide).

-The following table describes each Libero SoC Design Suite advanced examples in this repository.
-Click on the hyperlinks to go to the example location, where you will see a list of files.
+The following table describes each Libero SoC Design Suite advanced example in this repository.
+Click on the hyperlink to go to the example location, where you will see a list of files.

 <table style="width:100%">
 <tr>